 One of the things we frequently spend time counseling potential clients about are so-called slip and fall cases.
-People call about about fall injuries incurred at every big name retailer you can think of– Walmart, Albertsons, Shopko, Costco, Fred Meyer, etc. They call about numerous small businesses or other locations like unsafe parking lots and icy sidewalks.
+People call to discuss fall injuries incurred at every big name retailer you can think of– Walmart, Albertsons, Shopko, Costco, Fred Meyer, etc. They call about numerous small businesses or other locations like unsafe parking lots and icy or uneven sidewalks.
 We certainly get more of these inquiries in the winter.

 What Is A Slip & Fall Case?